Ecclesiastical Jurisdiction Act 1677

 The Ecclesiastical Jurisdiction Act 1677 (29 Cha.
 2. c.
 9) was an act of the Parliament of England.
 It abolished the death penalty for heresy, blasphemy, atheism, schism, and such crimes.

 Subsequent developments

-The whole act was repealed by section 87 of, and schedule 5 to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1).
+The whole act was repealed by section 87 of, and the fifth schedule to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1), which came into force on 1 March 1965.